Saturday, March 16, 2019- AMA Forecourt, Accra.

 From Soul’s sophisticated riffs during ET Mensah/ Ramblers International tributes, through energetic pastiches by the zebra-striped fugu-fied Evergreen, to Best’s riveting Dromo Naa-backed session comprising the immortal dance sparkers “Ayitey,” “Gyata Bi,” “Mama Mia,” “Zamunyamunya Mu,”and “Mafio”; and then finally, the Dromo Naa crescendo, which ended too abruptly for the potbellied man’s liking.

-That final performance by Dromo Naa, wrapped in bold green cloth, excellently summed up a memorable dance rave.
+That final performance by Dromo Naa, donning bold, matching green cloth, excellently summed up a memorable dance rave.
 Furnishing the gathering with intoxicating doses of folk nostalgia, they too were high on their own supply, Oko Likpi observed—judging by the vivacious dance sequence which took the backup dancers about the length of the stage.
 He was also struck by the majestic vocal harmony the band exercised even as they dished out beloved refrains: “KK miŋgbo,” “walatu walasa, “2 paddi follow one girl,” “Kaafo ni moko kwɛ odaŋŋ”…

 Revelers (a cosmopolitan blend of expats and indigenes alike) were indeed, primed for a party—for once a new tune was raised, they instinctively streaked hurriedly to the dancefloor to express 60s moves with the vivacity of teenagers: the staff-bearing bald-headed senior citizen and his companion; a younger couple, swaying in tandem, all the way down, as is the tradition of highlife boogie; a heavily contoured melanin lady surprisingly dancing by herself, not in front of the stage, but right in front of her seat; male youth in football jerseys over ripped denims, galloping with ample morale; queen mothers clad in traditional regalia radiating all basked in the comfort of rich melody; as if the following day was not a church day.